 Basis your application deadlines, we recommend focusing on College selection, Brain storming sessions first in order to build a stellar application.
 Further to which you can schedule your interview preparation session.
 However, your Interview preparation session can also be taken as per your convenience.
 So if you wish to do it earlier ,you can choose to do so.

-8] For the packages that have 1 interview Prep, 2 interview prep, does the number "1", or "2" correspond to 1 college interview preparation or 2 colleges preparation, or is the preparation carried out for all the colleges that have an invite?
-Or are all the colleges that are included in the product will be considered for interview preparations irrespective of an invite?
+8] For the packages that have 1 interview Prep, 2 interview prep, does the number "1", or "2" correspond to 1 college interview preparation or 2 colleges preparation?

 The interview preparation sessions will prepare you for interviews across top colleges.
 A ReachIvy expert will conduct a one-to-one mock interview session with you and will provide detailed feedback on your content, impact and areas of improvement.